eliasgranderubio/dagda/README.md

 ## Troubleshooting

 Typically, Dagda works fine, but some scenarios can cause problems.
-If you get some issue, check the [Troubleshooting](https://github.com/eliasgranderubio/dagda/wiki/Troubleshooting) for fix it.
+If you get some issue, check the [Troubleshooting](https://github.com/eliasgranderubio/dagda/wiki/Troubleshooting) page for fixing it.

 ## Change Log